 Te Kopa Tipene

-Kopa’s involvement with the Trust dates from 1992 when he was an inaugural board member and the first chair.
-As chair of NHHT Board for many years, Kopa’s leadership saw the trust through its initial development stage and set the standard for the strategic vision and integrity which is a feature of NHHT service delivery.
-In later years Kopa has transitioned into an advisory kaumātua position where his mana and wisdom continue to provide a guiding light in the conduct of Trust business.
+Appointed as the first chair in 1992, Kopa’s leadership saw the trust through its initial development stage and set the standard for a strategic vision and an integrity that has been a feature of NHHT service delivery.
+In later years Kopa transitioned into an advisory kaumātua position where his mana and wisdom provided a guiding light in the conduct of trust business and on the celebration of the trust’s 25th anniversary in 2017 the Board asked him to accept the position of Patron.

-Kopa has also played an important regional health role as an inaugural member of Te Kaunihera o Te Poutokomanawa of the Northland DHB.
-He provides advice, guidance and support in assisting the Northland DHB to maintain cultural safety.
+Kopa also played an important regional health role as an inaugural member of Te Kaunihera o Te Poutokomanawa of the Northland District Health Board (NDHB) where he provided advice, guidance and support in assisting the NDHB to maintain cultural safety.

 Pauline (Ngāti Whawhakia, Tainui, Te Arawa) was appointed as treasurer of the inaugural Ngāti Hine Health Trust Board in 1992 and has been a board member ever since.
 She has a long involvement with community groups and committees and her knowledge of the journey that Ngāti Hine Health Trust has taken over the 26 years of its establishment is invaluable.
 Pauline has 11 children, 32 grandchildren and 32 great grandchildren.